Characterizations of homomorphisms among unital completely positive maps: Introduction

 \begin{theorem}[also Corollary~\ref{Q}] Let $A$ and $B$ be finite-dimensional $C^*$-algebras, and let $\varphi\: A \to B$ be a unital completely positive map.
 The following are equivalent: \begin{enumerate} \item $\varphi$ is a homomorphism, \item for all positive integers $k$ and all states $\mu$ on $M_k(B) = B \tensor M_k(\CC)$,

 \end{enumerate} \end{theorem} We might paraphrase this equivalence by saying that ``a quantum operation between finite physical systems is dual to a homomorphism iff it is completely entropy-nonincreasing.''
 Here, we have used the term ``quantum operation'' in the sense of Kraus \cite{Kraus}, and we have used the term ``entropy-nonincreasing'' to mean that the \emph{adjusted} entropy does not increase.
+This may be the first characterization of unital $*$-homomorphisms in terms of physical notions.